 The authors thank the partner hospital, including the hospital’s data warehouse, for its valuable contributions.

 Contributors BW, FP and HV had the original idea.
-BW, TZ, SDG, MMM and HV provided conceptual and methodological expertise to the study design and BW, FP, TZ, SDG, CM-M, AV-G and HV to data analysis and interpretation.
+BW, ZT, SDG, MMM and HV provided conceptual and methodological expertise to the study design and BW, FP, ZT, SDG, CM-M, AV-G and HV to data analysis and interpretation.
 BW, FP and HV were major contributors to writing the manuscript.
 All authors read, edited and approved the final manuscript.

 Funding This study was supported by the Swiss National Science Foundation via grant number 407440_183434/1.
 This research was developed, in part, using grants from the Swiss National Science Foundation and the School of Health Sciences of the University of Applied Sciences and Arts Western Switzerland (HES-SO) Valais/Wallis.